KnYghT/GTA-Toxic-Modders/README.md

 List of malicious modders in GTA Online made by MxGTA#1746 and N0N5T0P#0001.
 <br>

-*You are free to contribute to this list and to use for it for your own purposes.*
+*You are free to contribute to this list and to use it for your own purposes.*

 <br>